nayem4311/FreeFire-API/README.md

 }

 ```
-# 😵 Error Responses
+#😵 Error Responses
-API might Show Error Response Upon Users' Inaccurate Requests!

-### Error Instances and Solutions

-- **Error Code:** 400
-  - **Message:** Invalid region.
+API may return error responses for inaccurate requests.

+**Error Codes and Solutions:**
-  - **Solution:** Make sure you are using a valid region code.
+**400 (Invalid region)**: Ensure you are using a valid region code.

-- **Error Code:** 429
-  - **Message:** Abnormal Requests Detected.
-Please Avoid Misusing Info API for Visits or Your IP may get Blocked!
-  - **Solution:** Avoid excessive requests or contact the API provider for assistance.

-- **Error Code:** 500
-  - **Message:** An error occurred while processing your request.
-Please Recheck Your ID & Region.
+**429 (Excessive requests)**: Reduce request frequency to avoid being blocked.
+Contact the provider if needed.
-  - **Solution:** Double-check the provided user ID and region, and retry the request.
-If the issue persists, contact the API provider for support.
+**500 (Request error)**: Verify your user ID and region, then try again.
+Contact the provider if the issue persists.

 ---